-The Government of New Brunswick has established the Designated Materials Regulation 2024-37 under the Clean Environment Act which introduces a new Extended Producer Responsibility program for lamps (lightbulbs) in New Brunswick.
-REGULATION 2024-37, effective July 15, 2024, sets out the requirements for the program.
+The Government of New Brunswick established an Extended Producer Responsibility program for lamps (light bulbs) in 2024.
+Designated Materials Regulation 2024-37 under the Clean Environment Act sets out the requirements for the program.

 A producer of a designated material shall be one of the following persons: